rossta/rossta.github.com/source/blog/2011-12-22-toggle-rails-caching-in-rspec-suite.md

 ---
 title: Toggle Rails Caching in RSpec Suites
 author: rossta
-permalink: /2011/12/toggle-rails-caching-in-rspec-suite/
+permalink: /2011/12/toggle-rails-caching-in-RSpec-suite/
 tags:
   - Code
 ---
-A useful feature of RSpec is the ability to pass metadata to tests and suites and configure the test environment according.
-For example, [Capybara][1] provides :js options to enable the javascript driver for a given spec.
-Another use case for RSpec metadata is to test the effects of Rails caching in requests.
+A useful feature of RSpec is the ability to pass metadata to tests and suites.
+You may already be familiar with examples in [Capybara][1], such as passing `:js` to enable the javascript driver for a given spec.
+You may reach a point in the maturity of your test suite when it makes sense add your own configuration options.

  [1]: https://github.com/jnicklas/capybara

-The Rails test environment ships with controller caching disabled, which you might not prefer.
-Otherwise, it may be useful to be able to toggle it on/off during the test run.
+Once you introduce caching in your view layer, it can be easy for bugs to crop up around expiry logic.
+Since the Rails test environment ships with controller caching disabled, it may be useful to be able to toggle it on/off during the test run.
 To provide an optional caching mechanism for your specs, configure an around block:

 ```ruby
 RSpec.configure do |config|